ibexa/documentation-developer/docs/migrating/migrating_to_v3.md

 ### Site Factory

-For production, it is recommended to create the `esite` and `ezsite_public_access` tables manually importing their schemas definition:
+For production, it is recommended to create the `ezsite` and `ezsite_public_access` tables manually importing their schemas definition:

 ???
 "Table structure for table `ezsite` and `ezsite_public_access` (MySQL)"